 I think this might well define the reason behind the support for these new business.
 There is a very strong Urmston identity.
 Having grown up in a tiny village of roughly 900 people in Somerset, I am often amazed at the apparent “two degrees of separation” of Urmstonites.
 I miss the small community feeling from home, but seeing so many young people move away for university and still return to Urmston, I feel the ” force is strong” here.

-Need a website or does your current site need some TLC.
+As you can see, I love to write.
+If you need a secure, fully responsive website ( which doesn’t cost the earth!) or your current site need some TLC.
 Contact me!